cloudfoundry/docs-deploying-cf/vsphere/troubleshooting_guide.md

 deployment at a time.
 This error means that BOSH is busy doing something else.

 **Troubleshooting:**

-* Wait a minute.
-	*The lock will automatically be removed when the current job is finished.
+* Wait one minute or until the current job finishes.
+The lock will automatically be removed when the current job finishes.
 * Kill the BOSH process that created the lock.
-	*This is only recommended if the lock should not exist.
+This is only recommended if the lock should not exist.

 To kill the BOSH process:
 <pre class='terminal'>